FeatureBaseDB/pdk/README.md

 `pdk taxi -i taxi-big -f usecase/taxi/urls.txt`

 Note that this url file represents 1+ billion rows of data and during import at least 27 GB of RAM is required (if PDK and Pilosa server is running on the same computer).
-Running a Pilosa server with the imported data requires 3.5GB of RAM.
+Running a Pilosa server with the imported data requires 3.5 GB of RAM.

 After importing, you can try a few example queries at https://github.com/alanbernstein/pilosa-notebooks/blob/master/taxi-use-case.ipynb .